CybercentreCanada/assemblyline-v4-p2compat/README.md

-# assemblyline_v4_p2compat
+# Assemblyline 4 - Python 2 service compatibility layer

-Assemblyline 4 compatibility layer for python 2 services
+Assemblyline 4 only works on python 3.7+.
+This repo provides python 2 compatibility for services that absolutely need to run in a python 2 environment.